meowsbits/sfagenda/README.md

 		* Business in general, esp.
 Silicon Valley
 		* Blockchain tech, both w/r/t ETC, et al.

-- Q: Are we hiring?
+- Are we hiring?
 	+ Who's in charge of this?
 	+ (Why am I being invited to random-seeming interviews with strange-looking candidates with no context)?
 	+ What positions are we hiring for?
 	+ Where and how are we canvassing for candidates?

-- Q: Looking beyond ourselves...
+- Looking beyond ourselves...
 	+ Who are we going to prioritize engagement with?
 		* Developers, miners, industry end-users, investors?
 	+ Where are those channels going to be in each case?